Widespread opposition to FCA taking over AML supervision

 “The FCA lacks the detailed knowledge required to AML supervise the Scottish legal profession effectively.
 Differences in law and consequential nuances in areas such as Scottish conveyancing practice and the operation of client accounts demand specialist understanding.”

-The Bar Council said it was concerned that making the FCA the AML/CTF supervisor for all professional service firms (the change also encompasses accountants) risked “losing sector-specific regulatory expertise and reducing the efficacy of supervision, at the same time as increasing costs and imposing a disproportionate burden on barristers”.
+The Bar Council said it too was concerned about losing sector-specific regulatory expertise and reducing the efficacy of supervision, “at the same time as increasing costs and imposing a disproportionate burden on barristers”.

 This increase in the regulatory burden was “antithetical to a pro-growth strategy and should be avoided”.